12 The Importance of Coordination

 • The Difficulty of Estimating Interactions: As Andrew Gelman points out, estimating interaction effects often requires much larger sample sizes than estimating main effects.
 Trying to do too much at once can lead to noisy, inconclusive results.
 Prioritize the most critical business questions, and be prepared to make trade-offs.

-1. Map the Landscape: Before launching any experiment, proactively identify potential interference with other ongoing or planned tests.
-Create a shared calendar or experiment registry.
+1. Map the Experimental Landscape: Before launching any experiment, use the pre-registration system to identify potential interference with other ongoing or planned tests.

 2. Consider All Interaction Types: Think about both direct (shared outcome) and indirect (competing for resources, attention, or carryover) interactions.